Backup Withholding: Definition & Who has to Pay?

 - A taxpayer may provide an invalid taxpayer identification number (TIN) or fail to disclose certain categories of income.
 In this case, a backup withholding at a rate of 24% may be levied.

-- Interest payments, dividends, and rent are some of the payments that are susceptible to backup withholding.
+- Interest payments, dividends, and rent are some of the payments that may be subject to backup withholding.

-- Compensation for unemployment and retirement benefits are not subject to backup withholding.
+- Compensation for unemployment and retirement benefits are exempt from backup withholding.

 What Is Backup Withholding?

 When an investor does not adhere to the requirements surrounding taxpayer-identification numbers (TIN), backup withholding may be used.
 The amount required under the backup withholding tax is transmitted to the government.
-This is when the investor withdraws their investment income.
 This gives the tax-collecting body the necessary sums right away.
 But it also reduces the investor’s short-term cash flow.

 When Is Backup Withholding Required?